“Take the leap, it will change your life in ways you could never imagine.”

 Program Description

 Join us for a week of singing, dancing, and more!
 At Harmony of Song & Dance, we’ll enjoy learning and sharing in a variety of song and dance traditions.
-This year, the week is loosely focused on American song traditions, both sacred and secular.
-We’ll be building new skills and repertoire from historical and present-day sources in several different sub-genres of folk music and dance.
-If you love to sing, dance, geek out about the history and evolution of songs and dances, or if you’re keen to write or choreograph your own songs and dances in these traditions, this is the week for you!
+This year, the week is loosely focused on percussive dance and the musical conversations between and among dancers, vocalists, and instrument-players.
+If you love to sing, dance, jam, or do all of those at the same time, this is the week for you!
+Though there will also be plenty of opportunities to do them just one at a time as well.

-Each day’s schedule includes an all-camp singing session, an all-camp dance session (where both newcomer and experienced dancers will find a lesson for their skill level), and many types of singing, dancing, and instrumental workshops.
-This year, there will also be two intensive courses for those who want to do a two-hour “deep dive” on a specialized topic:
+Each day’s schedule includes an all-camp singing session, an all-camp dance session (where both newcomer and experienced dancers will find a lesson for their skill level), and many types of singing, dancing, and instrumental workshops, including some that invite collaboration between and among dancers, musicians, and singers.

 Every evening, we will enjoy mini-concerts by our brilliant staff, followed by a dance featuring contra and English country dancing, plus some late-night festivities.
 Within each jam-packed day, there is also time built into the schedule for jamming, snoozing, swimming, chatting, or taking some solo time if you need it.
 Pinewoods offers a beautiful venue for a glorious week of song, dance, learning, connection, revelry, and rejuvenation.
 I look forward to singing and dancing with you there!